MultionLabs/wireport/README.md

 2. Verify firewall status & make sure all required ports are open
 3. Check status of the WireGuard network inside the GATEWAY and SERVER wireport containers using `wg show` and other WireGuard commands
 4. Check pingability of private services from inside GATEWAY, SERVER and CLIENT nodes
-5. If a private service is not reachable, make sure the container is running and check its logs; check whether the target container (in case of the SERVER workloads) is attached to `wireport-net` docker network (wireport agent manages this automatically).
+5. If a private service is not reachable, make sure the container is running and check its logs; check whether the target container (in case of the SERVER workloads) is attached to the `wireport-net` Docker network (wireport agent manages this automatically).

 ## License